Skip to content

 Charts Overview

 Vizb folds the same x/y/z dimension model into every chart type — you describe your data once with a group pattern (e.g. -p x,y,z for CSV or -p x/y/z for benchmarks), and each selected renderer interprets it in parallel.
-One pipeline, six different shapes.
+One pipeline, several shapes.
 Use --charts (or -c) to control which renderers are bundled into the output file.

 Bar Chart